 Ministries continued to develop as membership grew during the tenures of David Wendel (1972-1978), Tom Keith (1978-1984), Robert Keith (1985-1996) and Robert Koth (who assisted briefly in 1989), and Neal Michell (1998-2000).

 During the ministry of Rev. Charles Thebeau (2001-2009), the church entered a difficult period that resulted in a split.
 Under the leadership of the retired Bishop James E. Folts, St. John’s restarted as a mission.
-During the restart Bishop Lillibridge appointed Rev. Ripp Hardaway (2009-present) as the vicar.
+During the restart Bishop Lillibridge appointed Rev. Ripp Hardaway (2009-present) as the Vicar; he is now the Rector.
 The congregation continues to thrive as we celebrate the power of resurrection in Jesus Christ our Lord.